 (a) the Corporation shall fix a meter on the service under sub-bylaw (1); and

-(b) the owner shall pay the fee specified in Schedule 2 item 8(c).
+(b) the owner shall pay the fee specified in Schedule 2 item 8(a).

 (7) In this by-law —

 multi-unit development means a development of land consisting of 2 or more units for residential or non-residential use.